asadmony/Front-end_Task_Angular/README.md

     1. Open Command Prompt or Terminal on the folder you want this application to be installed on.
     2. Run command "git clone https://github.com/asadmony/test-ng.git"
-    3. Drive into the test-ng folder by running command "cd test-ng"
+    3. Drive into the Front-end_Task_Angular folder by running command "cd Front-end_Task_Angular"
     4. Run command "npm install" .
 It will download and install all dependencies.
     5. Run command "ng serve" this will run the Development Server and you'll see a link on your Command Prompt or Terminal.
 Generally it is http://localhost:4200/ .Put the url on your browser to run the Application